Sen. Sanders calls out Amazon for alleged labor law violations at hearing

 “To date, there are currently 59 unfair labor cases against amazon pending at the NLRB,” he added.

-But Sen. Lindsey Graham (R-S.C.) says Sanders wants to push the country in a dangerous direction.
+But Senator Lindsey Graham (R-S.C.) says Sanders wants to push the country in a dangerous direction.

 “Every time I turn around, you’re having a hearing about anybody who makes money is bad,” Graham said.